Rajsoni03/DevOps-Training-GGITS/README.md

 ```

 <img src="Screenshot/31.png?raw=true" width="700">
-If the Recipe is successfully executed then you will see the myfile is created in root directory.
+If the Recipe is successfully executed then you will see the myfile is created in root directory.<br>

 ```shell
 # read myfile using cat